-Using businesses for exploration, assessment, and training is considered best practice in the field of employment of people with significant disabilities, rather than using simulated work environments (such as facility-based services and sheltered workshops).
+Using businesses in the community for exploration, assessment, and training, is considered best practice in the field of employment of people with significant disabilities, rather than using simulated work and activities at a service provider's facility.
 When undertaking an assessment, these types of experiences at an employer's place of business are typically called "situational assessments".
 (The Resource Section at the end of this publication contains a link to information on conducting situational assessments.)